Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 The Propelld vs Federal Bank education loan comparison reveals a clear split between modern flexibility and traditional security.

-• Propelld is the superior choice for the vast majority of today's students due to its collateral-free limit up to ₹1 Crore, 0% margin money, and exceptionally fast processing time.
+• Propelld is a strong choice for today's students due to its collateral-free limit of up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic), 0% margin money, and fast processing time.
 It is built for the global, digital student who values speed and a hassle-free, 100% digital experience.

-• Federal Bank remains a viable option, particularly for students with collateral who prioritise qualifying for government interest subsidies or who are only seeking a small loan amount (under ₹4 Lakhs).
+• Federal Bank remains a viable option, particularly for students with collateral who prioritise qualifying for government interest subsidies, or who need higher secured limits under schemes like the Career Solutions Loan.

 Ready to start your education journey without the collateral hassle?
-Apply with Propelld today and get your conditional approval in just 48 hours!
+Apply with Propelld today and get your conditional approval fast!

 Are you parent of a JEE/NEET aspirant?